 These are uncertain times for everyone, particularly medical professionals on the frontlines fighting this pandemic.
 If you’re not sure what to do about your student loans, start by gathering your federal loan information at studentaid.gov.
 All of your private and federal student loans will be listed on your credit report, which you can retrieve for free at annualcreditreport.com.
 Once you have that information, you can determine whether your existing student loans are covered.

 While it may still be in your best interest to refinance your private student loans, you would lose access to the economic relief package’s benefits by refinancing your qualifying federal student loans.
-However, it’s a good idea to re-evaluate your situation when October rolls around, and interest once again begins to accrue on your qualifying federal student loans.
+However, it’s a good idea to re-evaluate your situation when December rolls around, and the temporary relief package expires.

 If you were in school prior to 2010, you may have loans from the Federal Family Education Loan (FFEL) program or Perkins loans.
 It’s important to note that privately held FFEL loans do not qualify for 0% interest or payment suspension.
 You will be expected to continue regularly scheduled payments on all privately held student loans.
 Contact your loan servicer to find out if your FFEL loans are held by the Department of Education, or by a private entity.